-Do Nothing: You could decide to keep the price where it is, in the hopes that the “right” tenant will come along.
-You have to think about the big picture though.
+- Do Nothing: You can leave the price where it is, but think of the big picture.
 If you are asking $1,000 for the unit, you will be losing $1,000 each month the unit sits vacant without a paying tenant.
-Despite the vacancy, you will still have to pay the property taxes, insurance and the mortgage, if you have on.
+Despite the vacancy, you will still have to pay the property taxes, insurance and the mortgage, if you have one.

-Add an Amenity: Finally, you could decide to do nothing to the price, but fix up something in the apartment.
+- Add an Amenity: You could decide to do nothing to the price, but fix up something in the apartment.
 For example, you could replace all the black appliances with newer stainless steel appliances.
-While this may be more expensive in the short run, it may make your apartment more desirable in the long run, making it easier for you to rent out the unit and leaving you with fewer vacancies.
+This may make your apartment more desirable in the long run, making it easier for you to rent out the unit and leaving you with fewer vacancies.

 If you cannot get your property rented, you should take a look at your marketing strategy.
 You could have one of two problems:

-Something else to consider is how you current tenants can influence the way a prospective tenant views your property.
+Something else to consider is how your current tenants can influence the way a prospective tenant views your property.
 The two biggest culprits are noise and dirt.